-Mr. Vago also oversees the MSC Group’s subsidiaries with strategic relevance to the tourism sector, including ferry operator GNV and MSC’s future luxury cruise brand, Explora Journeys, which is set to start operating in 2023.
+Mr. Vago also oversees the MSC Group’s subsidiaries with strategic relevance to the tourism sector, including Italian ferry operators GNV and SNAV.

-As Chair of the MSC Foundation’s Executive Committee, he oversees the MSC Group’s philanthropic efforts, focusing on conservation, humanitarian and cultural projects.
+As Chair of the MSC Foundation’s Executive Committee, he oversees MSC Group’s philanthropic efforts, focusing on conservation, such as the coral protection and ecosystem restoration work being undertaken at Ocean Cay, MSC’s private Bahamian island, as well as humanitarian and cultural projects across the world.

 Mr. Vago began his career in the family business, Franco Vago SpA, one of Italy’s leading transport companies.
 He joined MSC Group’s cargo business Mediterranean Shipping Company in 2000, becoming Line Manager for the USA, Mexico, and Canada in 2001.